mrmonkeypatch/mrmonkeypatch/README.md

-## Hi there
+## Hello There :vulcan_salute:
 - I'm currently working as a **Data Storage Administrator at T-Systems do Brasil**, focused on SAN and NAS infraestructures.

-My day-to-day involves managing block (HDS VSP), object storage (HDS HCP) and filesystems shares (HDS HNAS / Dell Unity), as well as SAN fabrics with Brocade switches.
+  :technologist: My day-to-day involves managing block (HDS VSP), object storage (HDS HCP) and filesystems shares (HDS HNAS / Dell Unity), as well as SAN fabrics with Brocade switches.

 <div style="text-align: center;">